Shift Work Disorder: Symptoms, Risks & Treatment

 What Is Shift Work Disorder

 Shift work disorder is a sleep disorder triggered by circadian misalignment resulting in insomnia, excessive sleepiness, or both.
-Shift workers who work nontraditional hours outside the typical 9 A.M. to 5 P.M. workday develop shift work disorder.
+Shift workers who work nontraditional hours outside the typical 9 A.M. to 5 P.M.
+Workday develops shift work disorder.
 As a result, these individuals experience significant adverse health consequences with dramatically increased accident risk.

 Furthermore, shift workers have been reported to sleep 15 minutes less per day compared to day workers.
 And if the condition is left untreated, shift work disorder can lead to significant health concerns, particularly regarding social functioning, quality of life, and health.